 Exchanging Money In Turkey

-There are money exchanges in Turkey that will give you a great rate and make it more cost-effective to swap your Euros for Lira.
-When exchanging money, you’ll want to find a reputable money exchange because some might scam you by giving you counterfeits.
+There are lots of currency exchange offices in Turkey that will give you a great rate and make it more cost-effective to swap your Euros for Lira.

-Don’t exchange your money at the airports.
+Don’t exchange your travel money at the airports.
 The money exchanges there are some of the worst in the country.
 You can easily lose up to 20 percent of the value of your money instantly by using one of the airport money exchanges.

 Taking Cash From ATMs In Turkey